-Vanuatu Islands, officially Republic of Vanuatu, is an island nation located in the South Pacific.
-The islands cover a total area of approx 12,189 km2 (4,706 ml2) and have a population of around 286,430 people (2016 census).
+Vanuatu Islands (officially Republic of Vanuatu) is an island nation located in the South Pacific.
+The islands cover a total area of approx 12,190 km2 (4,706 mi2) and have population around 290,000.

-- The archipelago is of volcanic origin, and is situated some 1,750 km (1,090 ml) east of northern Australia, east of New Guinea, 540 km (340 ml) northeast of New Caledonia, west of Fiji and southeast of Solomon Islands.
+The archipelago is of volcanic origin and is situated some 1750 km (1090 mi) east of northern Australia, east of New Guinea, 540 km (340 mi) northeast of New Caledonia, west of Fiji and southeast of Solomon Islands.

-- Tourism industry brings in Vanuatu Islands the needed foreign exchange.
-The archipelago is widely recognised as a premier vacation destination for scuba divers who wish to explore the South Pacific region's coral reefs.
-Further attraction to scuba divers is the wreck of US luxury cruise ship and converted troop carrier named President Coolidge on the island of Espiritu Santo.
-Sunk during WWII, it is among the world's largest shipwrecks accessible for recreational diving.
+Tourism industry in Vanuatu is a major revenue source as the archipelago is widely recognised as a premier vacation travel destination - especially for coral reef scuba diving.
+Further attraction to scuba divers is the wreck of the US luxury cruise ship President Coolidge (converted troop carrier) on Espiritu Santo Island.
+Sunk during WW2 (1939-1945), the vessel is among the world's largest shipwrecks accessible for recreational diving.

 The culture of Vanuatu retains strong diversity via local regional variations and foreign influence.
 The islands may be divided into 3 major cultural regions.
 In the northern one, wealth is established via grade-taking system, by how much a person can give away.
 Pigs, especially those with rounded tusks, are a symbol of wealth throughout the archipelago.
 In the centre, traditional Melanesian cultural systems prevail.
 In the south, a system which involves grants of title with the associated privileges has been formed.